-The last time I saw Kabul, an air of L uneasy foreboding hung over the sullen Afghan capital.
+the last time I saw Kabul - an air of uneasy foreboding hung over the sullen Afghan capital.
 The year was 1979.
-Fear of a Russian invasion loomed from the north, beyond the bulwark of snowy mountains that defend the city.
-The Soviets were poised to march in the footsteps of Alexander, Genghis Khan, Tamerlane, and other fabled warriors who had assaulted this rugged land.
+Fear of a Russian invasion loomed from the North, beyond the bulwark of snowy mountains that defend the city.
+The Soviets were poised to march in the footsteps of Alexander, Genghis Kahn, Tamerlane and other fabled warriors who had assaulted this rugged land.
 As history played out, the Soviets' decade-long military efforts failed dismally.

 In '79, I was one of a handful of remnant guests lodged in Kabul's luxurious hilltop Inter-Continental Hotel.
-The vast six-story establishment was virtually deserted, its plush corridors and lobby eerily silent.
+The vast six-storied establishment was virtually deserted, its plush corridors and lobby eerily silent.

 But in the bustling streets below it was still business as usual.
-Along the lengthy stretch of Jadeh Maywand, shoppers haggled over everything from refrigerators and car parts to textiles and ballpoints while roaming cigarette hawkers, lottery-ticket sellers, and orange peddlers huckstered on the crowded sidewalks.
-In motley Chicken Street, bargain hunters browsed through musty carpets, brass samovars, leather goods, and antiques both real and fabricated.
+Along the lengthy stretch of Jadeh Maywand, shoppers haggled over everything from refrigerators and car parts to textiles and ballpoints while roaming cigarette hawkers, lottery ticket sellers and orange peddlers huckstered on the crowded sidewalks.

+In motley Chicken Street, bargain-hunters browsed through musty carpets, brass samovars, leather goods and antiques, both real and fabricated.

 And on nearby Charshi Torabazein Street, in a squat two-story building, members of the Kabul Jewish community congregated in their modest synagogue for afternoon prayers.
-Kabul's closely-knit 150 Jews abided by their Orthodox rituals with a daily minyan, a handsomely tiled mikva and strict Sabbath observance.
+Kabul's closely-knit 150 Jews abided by their Orthodox rituals with a daily minyan, a handsomely tiled mikvah and strict Sabbath observance.

-I recall one Jewish wife urging her husband not to wear his acrylic sweater on the Sabbath because it "created static electricibaked their own Shabbat naan bread.
-At Passover, families conducted their seders seated on the floor in a circle, partaking of their homemade matza prepared in freshly kashered clay ovens.
+I recall one Jewish wife urging her husband not to wear his acrylic sweater on the Sabbath because it "created static electricity."

-Most families made their own wine and
+Most families made their own wine and baked